FracTEL-LLC/fonestorm-clients/csharp/docs/FonenumbersApi.md

 # **GetFonenumbersFonenumber**
 > string GetFonenumbersFonenumber (string fonenumber)

-Get a single fonenumber listed under the account.
+Get a fonenumber identified by fonenumber.

 Returns a JSON response